d-bl/GroundForge/docs/help/Parameters.md

 Pattern: Matrix and tiling
 --------------------------

-The [example pages](/GroundForge/help/examples) initialize the parameters with a valid set of values and may recommend experiments.
+The [catalogue pages](/GroundForge/help/Catalogues) initialize the parameters with a valid set of values and may recommend experiments.

 The letters and digits in the text field define the connections between the dots within